alchemicalapples/alchemicalapples.github.io/_games/ludum-dare-41.md

 Created using a custom engine written in C++ and Lua.

+We made this game all in my apartment over the weekend.
+I bought some Ikea desks for them to use, and turned my dining room into a gamedev room.

 My role was engine code and scripting, and I made the menu screen artwork.

 Teammates are credited on the submission page.